 RESTRICTED ASSETS - Assets whose use is subject to constraints that are either (a) externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or (b) imposed by law through constitutional provisions or enabling legislation.

-RESTRICTED FUND BALANCE - A classification for governmental fund balance reporting that includes amounts that have constraints placed on their use that are (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or (b) imposed by enabling legislation.
+RESTRICTED FUND BALANCE - A classification for governmental fund balance reporting that includes amounts that have constraints placed on their use that are (a) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or (b) imposed by enabling legislation (state constitution).

 RESTRICTED NET POSITION - One of the three components of net position reported in government-wide and proprietary fund financial statements.
 Net position should be restricted when constraints are placed on use either: 1) externally imposed by creditors, grantors, contributors, or laws or regulations of other governments, or 2) imposed by law through constitutional provisions or enabling legislation.